A pint of guinness being poured

 • Recommended

 What is it?
-Guinness’s massive, 15,000-square-foot taproom, restaurant, bakery and brewery in West Loop.
+Guinness’s massive, 15,000-square-foot taproom, restaurant, bakery and brewery in the West Loop.

 Why we love it: For a new take on the Irish pub, stumble into Guinness Open Gate Brewery.
 The beloved Irish stout made waves when it opened its second U.S. brewing facility in Chicago in 2023.
-The upscale interior is a reimagining of the traditional pub experience, but the globally-inspired menu still boasts classic brews and comforting dishes like Guinness barbecue wings, beef stew, corned beef croque madame and Guinness-braised short rib.
+The upscale interior is a reimagining of the traditional pub experience, but the globally-inspired menu still boasts classic brews and comforting dishes like beef and Guinness stew, bangers and mash, and fish and chips.
 And stouts aren’t the only beers on tap; there are a variety of special Chicago-only offerings, such as the Kinzie Street Pale Ale and the Corn Maize Cream Ale made with corn from Illinois’s Iroquois County.

-Time Out tip: Even if you don’t have the time for a sit-down experience, you can stop in to order a caffeinated beverage and scrumptious bite to go from the bakery.
-The Guinness-infused brown bread is our favorite.
-There’s also a wide selection of Guinness merch, plus cans of beer, for purchase.
+Time Out tip: Even if you don’t have the time for a sit-down experience, you can stop in to shop the wide selection of Guinness merch, plus cans of beer, for purchase.

 Address: 901 W Kinzie St, Chicago, IL 60607